johnsoncodehk/muggle-string/README.md

 							block.name, // source
 							0, // content offset in source
 							{
-								// langauge capabilities to enable in this segment
+								// language capabilities to enable in this segment
 								hover: true,
 								references: true,
 								definition: true,